 In summary, we keep:

-Information about your booking for up to ten years.
+Information about your booking or registration for up to ten years.

 Information about details required to inform you of our activities and offers for up to five years (or the point at which you ask us to unsubscribe you from our mailing list).